manoa-the-gathering/manoa/doc/decklists.md

-having funoriginal name -- new name (picture/"flavor text") (if there is no new name, then the card won't be renamed)
+original name -- new name (picture/"flavor text") (if there is no new name, then the card won't be renamed)

 **Naya Burn:**